 How to pick the right app for large projects?

 First and foremost, pick a complete app, with all the customary modules, such as teams, resources, risks, roadmap, Gantt chart.
 Here I explain why it’s better to have a single “Jira for large projects” app than a collection of five apps.

 As of today, there are four major players in the Jira for large projects market, all available on Atlassian Marketplace.
 We compare them here:

 How about large organizations?

-Companies with hundreds/thousands users will find BigPicture Enterprise helpful.
-BigPicture Enterprise is an expansion pack for BigPicture, so the large-scale companies need both.
-Read on how BigPicture Enterprise helps with the large portfolios.
+Companies with hundreds/thousands of users will find BigPicture Enterprise helpful.
+BigPicture Enterprise is an expansion pack for BigPicture, so large-scale companies need both.
+Read on how BigPicture Enterprise helps with large portfolios.